“You translate everything, whether physical, mental or spiritual, into muscular tension.”

 What is it?

 The Alexander Technique is an intelligent way to solve problems of use, be they of body or mind.
 Many people are mystified by their own back pain, excess tension or lack of coordination.
-They often see problems in their joints or muscles as structural, unchangeable.
-As an Alexander teacher, I hear clients say things like, “I’ve always walked like a duck,” or “My posture is just like my father’s.”
-But, as they learn the Technique, they are surprised that they really can make lasting changes in the way they walk, their degree of muscular tension or the shape of their posture.
-They learn how dynamic and changeable the body really is.
-They find that, by learning the Technique, they can improve their overall movement and achieve optimal health for both body and mind.
+They often see problems in their joints or muscles as structural, unchangeable, and similarly something such as Performance Anxiety as something they just have to put up with.
+But, as they learn the Technique, they are surprised that they really can make lasting changes in the way they behave, react to stress, walk, in their degree of muscular tension and poise.
+They learn how dynamic and changeable the body and mind really are.
+They find that, by employing the Principles of the Technique, they can improve their overall coordination and achieve optimal health for both body and mind.

-We all have unconscious movement habits.
+We all have unconscious habits.
 Without realizing it, we put undue pressure on ourselves.
-We use more force than we need to lift a coffee pot or a weight bar.
-We slouch as we sit, unaware that our way of doing things gives our bodies a certain look.
 We blame body problems on activities — carpal tunnel syndrome on computer work, tennis elbow on tennis.
 But often it is how we do something that creates the problem, not the activity itself.
+In fact, it is often what we think and believe which is at the root of our tension.

-An Alexander Technique teacher helps you see what in your movement style contributes to your recurring difficulties — whether it’s a bad back, neck and shoulder pain, restricted breathing, perpetual exhaustion or limitations in performing a task or sport.
-Analyzing your whole movement pattern — not just your symptom — the teacher alerts you to habits of compression in your characteristic way of sitting, standing and walking.
-He or she then guides you — with words and a gentle, encouraging touch — to move in a freer, more integrated way.
+An Alexander Technique teacher helps you see what contributes to your recurring difficulties — whether it’s a bad back, neck and shoulder pain, restricted breathing, anxiety, perpetual exhaustion or limitations in performing a task or sport.
+Analyzing your response to a particular stimulus – not just your symptom — the teacher alerts you to habits of contraction and compression in your characteristic way of responding.
+She then guides you — with words and a gentle, supportive touch — to respond in a freer, more integrated way.

-Using the Alexander Technique, you can learn to strip away harmful habits, heighten your self-awareness, and use your thought process to restore your original poise.
-In a way, you are learning something that, deep down, your body already knows.
-With the Alexander Technique, you come to understand much more about how you function, and have more choice in how your respond to the world around you.
+Using the Alexander Technique, you can learn to strip away harmful habits, heighten your self-awareness, and use your thought process to restore your original poise and the curiosity and courage which allows you to grow and find joy and meaning.
+By employing the Principles of the Alexander Technique, you come to understand much more about how you function, and have more choice in how you respond to the world around you.

 “You are not here to do exercises or to learn to do something right, but to get able to meet a stimulus that always puts you wrong and to learn to deal with it.”